GLOBAL MARKETS-World stocks scale fresh peaks on strong China, U.S. data | Business

 GLOBAL MARKETS-World stocks scale fresh peaks on strong China, U.S. data

-Gold prices edged up and global stocks scaled fresh highs on Friday after strong U.S. and Chinese economic data bolstered expectations of a solid global recovery from the coronavirus pandemic.
-Government stimulus, strong corporate earnings from U.S. banks and in Europe, along with signs of economic recovery in countries leading the COVID-19 vaccination race have all helped push key stock market indexes to new heights this week.
+Gold prices hit a seven-week high and global stocks scaled new records on Friday after strong U.S. and Chinese economic data bolstered expectations of a solid global recovery from the coronavirus pandemic.
+Government stimulus, strong corporate earnings from U.S. banks and in Europe, along with signs of economic recovery in countries leading the COVID-19 vaccination race have all helped push stock market indexes to new heights this week.

-MSCI's broadest gauge of world stocks rose 0.33%, lifted by surging European shares and less solid gains on Wall Street, where high-flying tech stocks took a breather from a rally that analysts say still has legs.
+MSCI's broadest gauge of world stocks rose 0.42% to an all-time peak, lifted by surging European shares and lesser gains on Wall Street where both the Dow Industrial and benchmark S&P 500 posted their fourth week of successive gains.
 As long as the strong economic rebound, tremendous fiscal and monetary support and progress on vaccine distribution remain in place, markets can continue to grind higher, said Michael Arone, chief investment strategist at State Street Global Advisors in Boston.

-"The backdrop for stocks to continue higher is in place," Arone said.
-"Investors and market participants continue to underestimate both the economic and earnings recovery."
+"Investors and market participants continue to underestimate both the economic and earnings recovery," he said.
+"The earnings numbers have continued to exceed expectations by a very wide margin."
 U.S. homebuilding surged to nearly a 15-year high in March, the Commerce Department said on Friday, adding to robust retail sales data the prior day, suggesting the economy was roaring.

 In Europe, the pan-regional STOXX 600 index closed up 0.90% at a new peak, while Germany's DAX gained 1.3% to hit an all-time high and the UK's FTSE 100 rose 0.5% to close at more than one-year highs.
-On Wall Street, the Dow Jones Industrial Average rose 0.25% and the S&P 500 gained 0.20%, both setting new highs.
-The Nasdaq Composite eased 0.02%.
+On Wall Street, the Dow Jones Industrial Average rose 0.5% and the S&P 500 gained 0.38%, both setting new highs.
+The Nasdaq Composite added 0.1% as declines in Apple Inc, Facebook Inc Google parent Alphabet Inc weighed on the tech-heavy index.

 German car and truck maker Daimler rose 2.7% as higher vehicle prices and strong demand in China helped it post a better-than-expected surge in quarterly operating profit.
 "As the economic re-opening accelerates in the coming months, we believe the bull market remains on a solid footing," said Mark Haefele, chief investment officer, UBS Global Wealth Management.